Sunday, October 4, 2015

 (When the Roman army conquered the Greek Empire, they adopted the Greek gods and renamed them.
 So, I suppose it wasn't hard for them to discard the gods in favor of one God, Jesus' father).

 As other forms of Christianity were extinguished, it became "the Roman Catholic Church".
-Its Councils of Nicaea began the process fine-tuning divination for Christ, and Roman Catholics orchestrated the overlap/adoption of pagan customs and dates.
+Its Councils of Nicaea began the process fine-tuning a divination for Christ, and Roman Catholics orchestrated the overlap/adoption of pagan customs and dates.
 Historians consider that to be their biggest recruitment and retention strategy.
-(Everyone knows that Jesus wasn't born in December, but the Church moved his birthday there because it wanted to recruit a civilization that had its biggest celebration in December).
+Everyone knows that Jesus wasn't born in December, but the Church moved his birthday there because it wanted to recruit a civilization that had its biggest celebration in December.
+Italian scholars know that ancient Rome allowed all religions to exist, and temples flourished for the Persian god, Mithra.
+Mithra was born from a virgin in December in the third millennium BCE.
+Many believe that early Christian leaders applied his folklore to Jesus and merged the tales so the celebration of Jesus Christ could overtake Mithra.

 Catholicism was the first religion that taught people to believe in an afterlife in "heaven".
 THAT drew enormous popularity.
 Other religions didn't have a heaven.
 With followers believing in Heaven, the Roman Catholics saw a huge opportunity.
 They inserted themselves as gatekeepers to heaven (hence the Papal crest: keys dangling in front of you).